 Texas A&M University-Corpus Christi students are expected to conduct themselves in accordance with the highest standards of academic honesty.
 Academic misconduct for which a student is subject to penalty includes all forms of cheating, which include but are not limited to illicit possession of examinations or examination materials, falsification, forgery, plagiarism or collusion in any of these behaviors.

 Responsibility of the Student: It is the responsibility of the student to become educated regarding University Rules, Regulations and Policies regarding academic misconduct.
-This includes, but is not limited to, seeking clarification from each instructor regarding acceptable behaviors and guidelines for completing individual assignments.
-A failure to become educated with the University Rules, Regulations and Policies or the instructors individuals guidelines will not excuse the student from accountability for violations of such policies.
+This includes, but is not limited to, seeking clarification from each faculty member regarding acceptable behaviors and guidelines for completing individual assignments.
+A failure to become educated with the University Rules, Regulations and Policies or the instructor's individual guidelines will not excuse the student from accountability for violations of such policies.

-Responsibility of the Instructor: The instructor should maintain a policy regarding academic misconduct within their syllabus and provide clear expectations regarding behaviors that will and will not be permitted regarding the completion of in and out of class assignments.
-The instructor shall address all matters of suspected academic misconduct with the student in question and may choose to document and refer the matter to the Student Conduct & Community Standards.
-The burden of proof shall lie on the instructor when presenting cases of academic misconduct to the Student Conduct & Community Standards.
+Responsibility of the Faculty Member: The faculty member should maintain a policy regarding academic misconduct within their syllabus and provide clear expectations regarding behaviors that will and will not be permitted regarding the completion of in and out of class assignments.
+The faculty member shall address all matters of suspected academic misconduct with the student in question and may choose to document and refer the matter to Student Conduct & Community Standards.
+The burden of proof shall lie on the faculty member when presenting cases of academic misconduct to Student Conduct & Community Standards.

 Sanctions that may be recommended by the faculty member for individual cases of academic misconduct include one or more of the following: